drone-ah/wordsonsand/blog/_posts/2013-03-25-pulling-at-my-heart-strings.md

 I was overcome with a desire to put their father out of his misery.
 I did not even have the patience to wait until it was dark.
 He was working on a farm, I went up on a hill and hid behind a rock.
 I took aim and the first arrow hit the rock and rolled down the hill.
-I couldn\'t help but giggle.
+I couldn't help but giggle.
 I then readied another arrow, aimed a little higher and let it loose.
 Time slowed as the arrow left and found its mark.